ievapudz/Course_Work/README.md

 ### Single-layer perceptron

-The simplest model was composed of one linear layer that takes up all 1280 values from embeddings vector.
+The simplest model was composed of one linear layer that takes up all 1280 values from the embeddings vector.
 The activation function was chosen to be sigmoid, since it is compatible with binary cross entropy loss function.

 There were two alternatives applied:
 - Sigmoid activation and BCE loss functions were called separately